goodpink/goodpink.github.io/index.md

 [>> Project: Practical Considerations of Decentralized Training](/dt_overview.html)

 # News
+- (June 19, 2018) We will organize a workshop on human attention and intention understanding in conjunction with ACCV'18.
+See you in Perth! [[Workshop Website]](http://www.sys.info.hiroshima-cu.ac.jp/aiu2018/).
 - (April 24, 2018) We posted [a new article](/dt_overview.html) to introduce our activities on decentralized training.
 - (April 24, 2018) We posted a new work on federated learning combined with mobile edge computing ([project page](/2018/04/24/ny-arxiv2018.html))
 - (April 17, 2018) We have released a part of our data used in our ECCV'16 work at [Datasets for First-Person Vision](/fpv_data.html)